darylbutarcitu/WildCat-Tickets/README.md

   # 🎟️ WildCat Tickets - Movie Ticketing System 🎬

   WildCat Tickets is a C# Windows Forms application designed for movie ticket reservations in school cinemas.
 It allows users to browse movies, select showtimes, and reserve seats in real-time.
-The project leverages Firebase Firestore for database management and user authentication.
+The project leverages SQLite for database management.

   <br>